crums-io/skipledger/README.md

 morsel with others.
 Instead of sharing morsels whole, a user can redact any column values or entire (source) rows from a given morsel file.

+3. *generate PDF*.
+A morsel may optionally contain a report template.
+If it does, the user can generate PDF from it.
+The template can be customized for such applications as billing, receipts, transcripts--or whatever, the ledger owner designs.

 More information is avaliable in the [mrsl manual](./docs/mrsl_manual.md).